 Includes course textbook, bilingual medical glossary if available in your target language (if not available participants will receive an English-English glossary), the Guide to Common Medications, Mental Health Glossary (for the 64-hour course) and a signed Certificate of Successful Completion (for those who pass the final test).

 We require a $150 non-refundable course deposit to reserve your spot in our training.
-Remaining course fee must be paid before the first day of class.
+Remaining course fee must be paid prior to pick up the textbook.

 Language proficiency test fee $70 is not included in the course fee

 Training dates: (See detailed schedule on top of the column) Participants must attend all hours of the training.
 Colorado Langue Connection reserves the right to cancel a class that does not have minimum enrollment.